lorin/resilience-engineering/README.md

 * [Adapting to new technology in the operating room]
 * [Verite, Abstraction, and Ordinateur Systems in the Evolution of Complex Process Control](https://www.researchgate.net/publication/3657912_Verite_abstraction_and_ordinateur_systems_in_the_evolution_of_complex_process_control)
 * [Collaborative Cross-Checking to Enhance Resilience]
+* [Resilience Engineering: New directions for measuring and maintaining safety in complex systems]

 [Behind Human Error]: https://www.amazon.com/Behind-Human-Error-David-Woods/dp/0754678342
 [Cognitive consequences of clumsy automation on high workload, high consequence human performance]: https://ntrs.nasa.gov/search.jsp?R=19910011398